 - Finally, enable the Safe Mode

 Still, the issue persists?
-Here are another fixes also.
+Here are some of the other fixes.

 Get All the Latest Updates